Mustafamado/PIC18F4520_MPLABXProjects/README.md

 Firstly, your project folder should be in same directory with Libraries folder.

 Secondly, right click to your project name in project window of MPLAB X IDE program.
 Then select Properties > Categories > Conf:
 [default] > XC8 global otions > XC8 compiler > Include directories.
 Insert "..\Libraries" to Include directories.
+Then, press OK.

 Now, you can include any of my library in your code, by calling it like #include "pic18f4520_config.h".

 5- In order to use plib libraries I recommend to use XC8 Compiler v1.34 instead of v1.36.

+If you have installed multiple XC8 Compiler versions, you can select v1.34, as follows:
+Right click to your project name in project window of MPLAB X IDE program.
+Then select Properties > Categories > Conf:
+[default].
+Select XC8 (v1.34) from Compiler Toolchain section.
+Then, press OK.